johnmcfarlane/papers/c++/error-handling.md

 It is also important to note that providing timely corrective feedback to the _user_ is an effective way to help them learn their craft with less supervision.

-## What Are the Parameters of a Contract?

-The following set of parameters -- expressed as questions -- are helpful in understanding the correct error-handling strategy for a contract.

-* Where, and in what form, is the agreement expressed?
-* Who is the provider of the contract?
-* Who is the user of the contract?
-* What are the consequences of violation by user?

 ## What Contracts Are There?